 The answer is a resounding yes.
 Even though it might be hard (introducing an adult cat to the wonders of teeth brushing is potentially going to be extremely difficult – but perseverance is important here), it is crucial to the health and vitality of your pet.

-As with their human counterparts, cats’ teeth tend to build up many layers of plaque and bacteria– lots of bacteria.
-Bacteria is a major issue because it can lead to gum inflammation and even gingivitis.
+As with their human counterparts, cats’ teeth tend to induce plaque formation and oral bacteria– lots of bacteria.
+Bacteria is a major dental issue because it can lead to inflamed gums and even gingivitis.
 Gingivitis is a serious gum infection that can cause sepsis and other complications – teeth may need to be removed, and in extreme cases, it can cause death.

 If there is one rule that needs to be taken into account when it comes to brushing your cat’s teeth, it is that you should never use toothpaste made for humans.
 Human toothpaste is not meant to be swallowed – that goes for humans as well as cats – because it contains foaming detergents and abrasive ingredients which can harm you.
 However, at least with a human, you can remember to spit the toothpaste out when you need to.
 A cat cannot be taught this, and no matter how docile they are when you clean their teeth, they are going to swallow the toothpaste.